Booking.com: Booking cancellations for higher-price relisting

-Leaks of customer data
+Customer privacy breach

 In November 2014, it was revealed that criminals were able to obtain customer details from the website.
 Booking.com said it was countering the fraudsters and refunding customers from the UK, US, France, Italy, the UAE, and Portugal, all of which had been affected.
 Since the fraud, Booking.com has made changes so data can only be accessed from a computer linked to the hotel's server.
 Its teams have also worked to "take down" dozens of phishing sites, as well as working with some banks to freeze the money mule bank accounts.
 The website was again targeted by hackers in June 2018.

-On 6 April 2021, the Dutch Data Protection Authority (DPA) imposed a €475,000 fine on the company for failing to report the breach within the time frame mandated by the General Data Protection Regulation.
-Criminals obtained the personal data of over 4,000 customers including the credit card information of almost 300 people.
+On 6 April 2021, the Dutch Data Protection Authority fined Booking.com €475,000 for failing to report the breach within the GDPR-mandated time frame.
+Criminals obtained the data of over 4,000 customers, including the credit card information of about 300 people.
+In November 2022, Salt Labs discovered flaws in the login process, which could have enabled bad actors to take over guest accounts.